Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/motifs_tutorial_nar.md

 ### Implementing simple regulation in CellBlender

 In this tutorial, we will compare simple against negative autoregulation using a particle-based simulation in CellBlender.
-We will start with simple regulation; first, load your `CellBlender_Tutorial_Template.blend` file from the [Random Walk Tutorial](../prologue/tutorial-random-walk).
-Save this file as `NAR_comparison.blend`.
+We will start with simple regulation; if you followed the prologue, then load your `CellBlender_Tutorial_Template.blend` file; otherwise, follow the steps indicated in the the prologue's [Random Walk Tutorial](../prologue/tutorial-random-walk) to produce this file.
+Then, save a copy of this file as `NAR_comparison.blend`.
 You may also download the completed tutorial files <a href="../tutorials/NAR_compare_unequal.blend" download="NAR_compare_unequal.blend">here</a>.

 Then go to `CellBlender > Molecules` and create the following molecules: